fridenmf/SimpleThreadModules/README.md

       System.out.println(i.toString());
     }

 Second bump is from this framework.
 So, enough of pretty images, what if we want to make something that consists of alot of modules, but behaves like one big machine, where you feed it with things, and it spits out the result in the other end?
 To do that we need a new concept since we can't just let the result float in the air until we pick it up.
-Also if a maching processes 10 thins and you only pick up one, you dont want the other 9 to be wasted right?
+Also if a maching processes 10 things and you only pick up one, you don't want the other 9 to be wasted right?
 We need a stash!

 A stash is simply a Consumer, that stores stuff from Producers, simple right?
 When we try to take something from a stash that is empty, the process that tries to get from the stash will wait until there is something there.
 Now we can just remove our IntPrinter and replace it with a stash, and also remove our producer, to kind of have a machine that accepts input and produces output.
 I also added another incrementer to make things more interesting.